khanabid20/BDDStepsGenerator/README.md

 # BDDStepsGenerator

-As you all know components of BDD (Behavior Drivern Development) are
+As you all know components of BDD (Behavior Driven Development) are
 1. Feature file (written in Gherkin language)
 2. Runner class (upon running this class, it generates methods for each steps written in feature file)
 3. Lastly the Step file